dkvz/certificate-expiration-checker/README.md

 - [ ] My way of processing command line args is not great, I could pop the args I already found from the vector.
 - [ ] Is it common place to return &String from functions?
 - [x] It would be cool to have colors in the final report.
-- [ ] When panic is called, what is the return code from the program?
-Check with built executable too.
+- [x] When panic is called, what is the return code from the program?
+Check with built executable too. -> I completely removed all the panic! calls.
-- [ ] Test if the latest version of the x509-parser crate passes the tests with no infinite loop now that they fixed the issue.
+- [x] Test if the latest version of the x509-parser crate passes the tests with no infinite loop now that they fixed the issue. -> They did, and it's an issue I posted.
 - [x] Add a "-q" flag to remove all output (exit code should still reflect the status though).
 - [x] Check that panic! and expect print to stderr.
 - [x] What happens if there's more than one cert in a file? -> Supposedly reads the first only.